Developing Distance-Aware Physics-Constrained Probabilistic Frameworks for Industrial Prognostics: Methods

-PCNNs extend standard neural network (NN) architectures by embedding physics directly into the learning process, encouraging convergence toward physically consistent solutions.
+PCMs extend standard neural network (\(\mathcal{NN}\)) models by embedding physics directly into the learning process~\cite{raissi2019physics}, encouraging convergence toward physically consistent solutions.
 This is typically achieved by augmenting the loss function with a physics-based term, resulting in a total loss of the form:

 Here, \(\mathcal{L}_{\text{data}}\) quantifies the discrepancy between the model’s prediction and ground truth observations, whereas \(\mathcal{L}_{\text{phys}}\) penalizes deviation from established physical laws.
-This formulation helps mitigate the black-box nature of NNs by enforcing physical consistency during training.\\ In the context of degradation estimation, certain feature indicators, such as those that exhibit monotonic trends over time, provide important cues.
+This formulation helps mitigate the black-box nature of \(\mathcal{NN}\)s by enforcing physical consistency during training.

+In the context of degradation estimation, certain feature indicators, such as those that exhibit monotonic trends over time, provide important cues.
 For example, an increase in specific feature values is expected to correspond to greater degradation.
 When such relationships are violated, the model’s prediction conflicts with physical expectations.
 To prevent this, \(\mathcal{L}_{\text{phys}}\) is computed using automatic differentiation, comparing the time derivative of the network's output \(D_{\text{phys}}\) with the output of the physical degradation model.
-However, degradation is inherently complex and nonlinear, and standard PCNNs often struggle to maintain strict monotonicity in their prediction.
+However, degradation is inherently complex and nonlinear, and standard PCMs often struggle to maintain strict monotonicity in their prediction.
 To address this, we introduce dynamic weighting to the loss components, allowing the model to adaptively balance data fidelity and physical consistency during training.
-The weights are defined such that \(w_1 + w_2 = 1 \), where \(w_1 \) and \(w_2 \) are calculated as:
+The weighting coefficients are determined from the variability of the input indicators and the physics-based degradation estimate.
+Specifically, the standard deviations of the indicator features, $\sigma_\mathcal{X}$, and the physics-based degradation estimate, $\sigma_{\mathrm{phys}}$, are used to construct the weight vector as